 - What if the employer required the APP to be on a personal phone, not one that was supplied?

 When is this type of tracking appropriate, when is it not appropriate?

-I’ve marked this with “Internet of Things” as a tag as well — while the example is a cell phone, similar activities occur with in-car (and in-truck) monitoring devices, medical monitoring devices, employer provided tablet/laptop, and no doubt new devices not yet on the market.
+This is a consideration with the “Internet of Things” as well — while the example is a cell phone, similar activities occur with in-car (and in-truck) monitoring devices, medical monitoring devices, employer provided tablet/laptop, and no doubt new devices not yet on the market.